Offliners/Machine-Learning/README.md

   Open your CMD, and then input this command `pip install (module_name)`

-  2. How to check version of modules?
+  2.How to check version of modules?

   Open your CMD， and then input this command `pip list`